Just-AgA/recursion-merge-sort/README.md

-This is just a simple project to practice the Fibonacci sequence using recursion and also the merge sort algorithm
+This is just a simple project to practice the Fibonacci sequence using recursion and also the merge sort algorithm.